aws-actions/aws-codebuild-run-build/README.md

 ### Inputs

-This action offers three inputs that you can use to configure its behavior.
+This action offers following inputs that you can use to configure its behavior.
 The only required input is `project-name`.

 1. **project-name** (required) : The name of CodeBuild project you want to run.